Impaired Driving Awareness

 Every police officer, graduating from the Police Academy, is trained in administering the Standardized Field Sobriety Tests (SFSTs).
 These tests include the Horizontal Gaze Nystagmus Test (Checking the subject's eyes for impairment.), the Walk and Turn Test, and the One Leg Stand Test.
 Officers may do other types of field sobriety tests also.

-The South Portland Police Department has three Standardized Field Sobriety Instructors; they are Det Robert Libby, Lt Thomas Simonds, and Ofc Kevin Sager.
-These instructors instruct police officers, including the student police officers, at the Maine Criminal Justice Academy, on how to properly administer the standardized field sobriety tests.
+The South Portland Police Department has one Standardized Field Sobriety Instructor: Lt.
+Thomas Simonds.
+Lt.
+Simonds instructs police officers, including the student police officers, at the Maine Criminal Justice Academy, on how to properly administer the standardized field sobriety tests.
 The training also includes a live drinking exercise, where volunteers are dosed with alcohol at various BrACs (Breath Alcohol Content) and are evaluated by the student police officers taking the class.

 To measure a person's BrAC (Breath Alcohol Content) or BAC (Blood Alcohol Content) the State of Maine and the South Portland Police Department have two methods: